popphp/docs/getting_started/events.rst

 This conveniently wires together various common points in the application's life cycle where one may need to fire off an event of some kind.
 You can build upon these event hook points, creating your own that are specific to your application.
 For example, perhaps you require an event hook point right before a controller in your application sends its response.
-You could create and event hook point in your application like this:
+You could create an event hook point in your application like this:

 .. code-block:: php

     $application->on('app.send.pre', 'MyApp\Event::logResponse');

-And then down in your controller method, right before you send then response, you would trigger that event:
+And then in your controller method, right before you send then response, you would trigger that event:

 .. code-block:: php